Joseph Schmidt: Recordings

 In the 1930s Schmidt's records were already sold in many countries of Europe and in the English-speaking world.
-Since 1945 numerous recordings of his music have been published world wide first on vinyl records and later on CDs.The record-collectors' platform www.discogs.com lists 175 different albums, singles, EPs and compilations on both vinyl and CDs.
+Since 1945 numerous recordings of his music have been published worldwide first on vinyl records and later on CDs.The record-collectors' platform www.discogs.com lists 175 different albums, singles, EPs and compilations on both vinyl and CDs.
 The most comprehensive edition of his music at present is a 10 CD Box published in 2009 by the Documents label of Membran Music titled Joseph Schmidt: Ein Stern fällt vom Himmel - A Star Falls From Heaven (EAN Nr.
 4011222327826 Order Nr.
 232782).
 It contains 138 tracks with a total playing time of 443 minutes.